tquangdo/react-materui-reduxsaga-reduxform/README.md

 ![API](screenshot/API.png)
 1. `congviecs`
-2. `tokens`: data of login users (same with `member_signup`) => NOT done login process yet, all login accs will be inserted into here
+2. `tokens`: data of login users (same with `member_signup`) => still NOT done login process yet, all login accs will be inserted into here
 ![tokens](screenshot/tokens.png)
 3. `member_signup`